lukaszmadrzynski/Website-Update/content/pages/destinations.md

     subtitle: >-
-      Get to know the real Northwest Yunnan in Lijiang and Tibetan Shangri-La, places where our story is intertwined with the local communities, working side-by-side on genuine conservation and building a sustainable home for everyone.
+      Get to know the real Northwest Yunnan in Lijiang and Tibetan Shangri-La, places where our story is intertwined with the local communities, working side-by-side on nature conservation and sustainable development.
     items:
       - type: FeaturedItem
         title: Jade Dragon Snow Mountain